gcross/LogicGrowsOnTrees/README.md

-    Haskell is a pure language, which means that functions have no (observable) side-effects other than returning a value*; in particular, this implies that all operations on data must be immutable which means that they result in a new value (that may reference parts or even all of the old value) rather than modifying the old value.
+    Haskell is a pure language, which means that functions have no (observable) side-effects other than returning a value*; in particular, this implies that all operations on data must be immutable, which means that they result in a new value (that may reference parts or even all of the old value) rather than modifying the old value.
 This is an incredible boon because it means that when we backtrack up to explore another branch of the decision tree we do not have to perform an undo operation to restore the old values from the new values because the old values were never lost!
-All that you have to do is "forget" about the new values and you are done.
+All you have to do is "forget" about the new values and you are done.
 Furthermore, most data structures in Haskell are designed to have efficient immutable operations which try to re-use as much of an old value as possible in order to minimize the amount of copying needed to construct the new value.

-    (Having said all of this, although it is strongly recommended that your logic program be pure by making it have type `Tree` as this will cause the type system to enforce purity, you can add various kinds of side-effects by using type `TreeT` instead; an example of a time when it might make sense to do this is if there is a data set that will be constant over the run which is large enough that you want to read it in from various files or a database as you need it.
+    (Having said all of this, although it is strongly recommended that your logic program be pure by making it have type `Tree`, as this will cause the type system to enforce purity, you can add various kinds of side-effects by using type `TreeT` instead; a time when it might make sense to do this is if there is a data set that will be constant over the run which is large enough that you want to read it in from various files or a database as you need it.
     In general if you use side-effects then they need to be non-observable, which means that they are not affected by the order in which the tree is explored or whether particular parts of the tree are explored more than once.)

-    * Side-effects are implemented by, roughly speaking, having some types represent actions that cause side-effects when executed.
+    \* Side-effects are implemented by, roughly speaking, having some types represent actions that cause side-effects when executed.

 3. Powerful static type system